gemini-hlsw/explore-help-docs/configuration/positionangle.md

 # Position Angle

-The position angle describes the orientation of the field or slit(s) on the sky, measured degrees East of North, and there are 5 options supported in Explore.
+The position angle describes the orientation of the field or slit(s) on the sky, measured degrees East of North.
+There are 5 options supported in Explore.

 * __Fixed__:
 Allows setting the PA to a fixed value that will not be changed.
 Use this for MOS observations.